bodrick/awesome/TOPICS.md

 *   [wenzhixin/multiple-select](https://github.com/wenzhixin/multiple-select) - A jQuery plugin to select multiple elements with checkboxes :)

-## feed-reader

-*   [samuelclay/NewsBlur](https://github.com/samuelclay/NewsBlur) - NewsBlur is a personal news reader that brings people together to talk about the world.
-A new sound of an old instrument.

 ## bosun

 *   [opserver/Opserver](https://github.com/opserver/Opserver) - Stack Exchange's Monitoring System